nikbearbrown/Computational-Finance-with-Excel-Python-and-LLMs/Chapters/Introduction_to_Computational_Finance_Chapter_1.md

    c) Calculate the actual beta for Moderna (MRNA) using both Excel and Python
    d) Analyze which LLM provided the most accurate and complete explanation

+   **What you're learning**: The LLMs will all correctly say beta measures volatility relative to the market.
+But will they explain that beta can change over time?
+That it's estimated with error?
+That it assumes a linear relationship that might not hold during extreme market conditions?
+The most complete explanation isn't necessarily the longest—it's the one that accurately conveys both what beta tells you and what it doesn't tell you.

 2. **Efficient Market Hypothesis**

    a) Ask the three LLMs to explain the Efficient Market Hypothesis and its implications for investors
    b) Identify any contradictions or inconsistencies in their explanations
    c) Formulate a follow-up question that tests the depth of their understanding
    d) Synthesize a comprehensive explanation based on the triangulated responses

+   **What you're learning**: The Efficient Market Hypothesis is controversial even among finance academics.
+The LLMs should present different forms (weak, semi-strong, strong) and acknowledge that the evidence is mixed.
+If an LLM gives you a dogmatic "markets are efficient" or "markets are inefficient" answer, that's a red flag.
+The truth is nuanced.
+This exercise teaches you that in finance, many important questions don't have simple answers, and anyone claiming they do is probably wrong.

 3. **Financial Ratio Interpretation**